 - Put a pea- or dime-sized amount in the palm of your hand.

 - Rub palms together and then "palm" the product only on the areas that need it most.

 If the last time you used mousse was in the 90s, don't worry, it has come a long way since then.
 Today's formulations will thicken your hair without making it stiff.

 Use a golf-ball sized amount in your palm and work it through your hair from the roots down to the mid-shaft.
 It will plump up your strands while leaving them soft.

 Today's dry shampoos are miracle workers when it comes to adding volume to hair that's too slick, too soft, or too oily.
 Dry shampoo should become a staple in any fine-haired woman's beauty supplies.

-The beauty of the dry shampoo becomes apparent on your oily hair days.
+The beauty of the dry shampoo becomes apparent on your greasy hair days.
 Simply spritz or sprinkle dry shampoo along your hairline, let it dry, then brush it out.
 Not only does it buy you a day or two between washings, it also soaks up oils and adds tons of body.

 Hairspray Your Crown